awesomecosmos/awesomecosmos.github.io/_pages/about.md

 Welcome to my website and blog, where I write about all things computer/data science, astronomy, research, organization & productivity, and more!
 All opinions are my own.

+In my PhD research, I'm researching computer vision security by trying to answer the question "Can we make secure computer vision systems?".
+And by secure, I mean robust, trustworthy, explainable, and maybe even provable.
+My long-term goal is to use the technical skills I'm learning through my computer vision security research, and apply it in the space domain.

 I previously worked full-time as a data scientist at Institute for Defense Analyses.
 I earned my MS in Data Science from [Pace University](https://www.pace.edu/) in 2023, and my BSc in Astrophysics from [University of Canterbury](https://www.canterbury.ac.nz/) in New Zealand in 2021.